parhamyassini/p4app/README.md

 This is where packet replication is handled and it only exposes replicate() function to the data plane (simple_switch.cpp).
 The replicate() [@line 269] function also decides the egress port_id (form of 0,1,2).

-Apparently, the internal datastructure for output ports inside PRE is in form of portmap [@line286], but they use the set bits in the map and convert them to port_id list.
+Apparently, the internal data structure for output ports inside PRE is in form of portmap [@line286], but they use the set bits in the map and convert them to port_id list.

 The problem is at the end of the pipeline [simple_switch.cpp @line385], egress_port is used for transmitting packet so any portmap can not be used at the end of the pipeline.